blacksquaresa/prebid-example/README.md

 ### Stickiness

-I wasn't quite sure what you meant by sticky.
+I wasn't quite sure what was meant by sticky.
 The `position: sticky` option didn't make a lot of sense for the left and right adverts, so I initially used absolutely positioned adverts (that stick to left, right and bottom).
-In the end, there are two pages to demonstrate this system:
+In the end, there are two pages to demonstrate this system using two possible options:

 - [Absolutely African Animals](https://www.blacksquare.co.za/prebid-example)
 - [Sticky African Animals](https://www.blacksquare.co.za/prebid-example/sticky.html)

 ### Why African Animals?

-I like African animals, and I have a lot of photos of them. who doesn't like wild animals?
+I like African animals, and I have a lot of photos of them.
+Who doesn't like wild animals?
 I needed enough content to demonstrate scrolling.

 ### Localhost